-Our Conveyancing Legal Hour is hosted by Karen Chui, Principal Associate in our Residential Property Department.
+Our Conveyancing Legal Hour is hosted by Kirstie Waite, Conveyancing Executive in our Residential Property and Real Estate Team.

-If you require further help regarding buying and selling a property, please phone us on 01279 755777 or contact Karen Chui directly.
+If you require further help regarding buying and selling a property, please phone us on 01279 755777 or contact Kirstie Waite directly.

 Our Conveyancing Team will be hosting the Nockolds Legal Hour on the following dates: